SamarjeetMalik/Transformer-based-shape-prediction-and-completion/README.md

 For testing, you just need to append `--mode test` to the above commands.
 And if you only want to run callbacks (such as visualization/generation), set the mode to `run`

-There is a visualization callback for both VQDIF and ShapeFormer, who will call the model to obtain 3D meshes and render them to images.
-The results will be save in `experiments/$exp_name$/results/$callback_name$/`
-The callbacks will be automatically called during training and testing, so to get the generation results you just need to test the model.

-ALso notice that in the configuration files batch sizes are set to very small so that the model can run on a 12GB memory GPU.
-You can tune it up if your GPU has a larger memory.

-### Multi-GPU
-Notice that to use multiple GPUs, just specify the GPU ids.
-For example `--gpu 0 1 2 4` is to use the 0th, 1st, 2nd, 4th GPU for training.
-Inside the program their indices will be mapped to 0 1 2 3 for simplicity.